Ladysnake/Ladysnake.github.io/wiki/illuminations.md

 ### Pride Hearts

-Every Illuminations Account automatically has access to these **11 spinning Pride Hearts** that will follow you as pets, hovering next to your head!
+Every Illuminations Account automatically has **free access** to these **11 spinning Pride Hearts** that will follow you as pets, hovering and spinning next to your head!
+More information [here](https://illuminations.uuid.gg/pride).

 <img src="illuminations/PrideHeartCollection.png" alt="Pride Heart Collection" style="zoom:150%;" />